john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 # Taking the Next Step

+All the material in this course so far was just too define "the rules" of Python.
+But writing good code means knowing more than just the rules that define a language.
+You can teach a six-year-old the rules to chess, but that doesn't mean the world's Grand Master.
+A lot of practice, knowledge, and skill are needed for that.
+The rest of this class will be devoted to taking this next step.

 ## Writting Better Code

 The most important thing is always that your code works.
-That is obviously the case.
-But getting better at code means writing code that will make your life, and the lives of those around you, easier.
+Obviously.
+But some software is better than others.
 Good code creates *less* work for you, not *more*.

 **Good code is easy to use, easy to understand, and easy to modify.**

-In this lecture we will introduce the methods and tools needed to make better code.
+In this lecture we will introduce the methods and tools needed to write better code.

 ## Syntax